shuayb/social_app/README.md

     create user socialapp_u with password 'zYTe6sX66ebX5X8';
     grant all on database socialapp to socialapp_u;

-Where `zYTe6sX66ebX5X8` is the DB password, set it to your preference.
+Where `zYTe6sX66ebX5X8` is the user password, set it to your preference.

 If you use Linux